RakeshRapalli6/5143-operatingSystems-Rakesh/Assignments/P03/README.md

  -> input =  input file (file.dat) format

- -> timedelay =  Enter desired time delay, between 0.01 to 1 0.01 being fastest speed of simulation and 1 being slowest speed
+ -> timedelay =  Enter desired time delay, between 0.01 to 1(or more), 0.01 being fastest speed of simulation and 1 being slowest speed.

  ***DearPyGUI***